ToneSyvertsen/Statistical-Learning/README.md

 # Statistical-Learning
-This repository contains learning materials and my assignments from the course **Machine Learning A-Z™: Hands-On Python & R In Data Science**
+This repository contains learning materials and my assignments from the course **Machine Learning A-Z™: Hands-On Python & R In Data Science.**

-Where Ihopefully will learn to create Machine Learning Algorithms in Python and R from two Data Science experts.
+- Where I hopefully will learn to create Machine Learning Algorithms in Python and R from two Data Science experts.
 Code templates included.
 I will only focus on Python in the beginning.

 Later it may also contain my notes and solutions to the questions in the book: An Introduction to Statistical Learning